 In fact, don't many enjoy wine as a form of stress relief?

 I really don't want to be worrying if I'm drinking the right wine or wondering if I'm properly tasting and sniffing and breathing and swirling and all of that other stuff when I really just want to kick back in my pajamas at the end of a day.
 Nope, I just like fun flavors and fun combinations of food and drink, in case you like me prefer to chill the wine bottles before opening them, start by buying a wine fridge to keep the at the perfect temperature.
 If you agree that wine should be comfortable and easy, then your pairings can be as simple as reaching into your pantry for some junk food.

 In my younger years I had my fair share of wine from a cardboard box (hey, those built-in spouts were handy, you have to admit) and such wine may be what initially comes to mind when you think of indulging in a glass with a basic snack food, but I'm here to tell you that you don't have to feel pressure to make pan-seared scallops or filet mignon when drinking a nicer wine.
 Let's look at a couple of possible junk food pairings and why they work.
 To get your wines from a trusted source with out leaving home, visit gattertopdrinks.

-First I tried a white - Sonoma-Cutrer 2013 Sonoma Coast Chardonnay - that I chilled in the fridge overnight.
+First I tried a white - Sonoma-Cutrer 2013 Sonoma Coast Chardonnay - that I chilled in our built in wine coolers overnight.
 Sonoma's website tells me that I should be picking up on a bright acidity with flavors of apple, pear, and lemon zest.
 I certainly tasted the acidity and my not-so-expert palate picked up on the lemon zest right away.
 My husband took a sip, closed his eyes, and said, "Oh man, that's goooOOOOOD."

 Told ya we are articulate with our vino descriptions.